You did it! The Arpanoid is the first dedicated compact polyphonic pitch arpeggiator effects pedal for the electric guitar! Great job.

 No way!
 The Arpanoid has a variable “Step” control to choose the number of notes in the sequence, which determines the rhythm and meter of the pattern, along with the overall feel of the effect.
 Experimenting with this control will open your third eye to odd time signatures, polyrhythms, and a unique quantized hard-sync vibrato effect!
 Furthermore, the independent “Wet” and “Dry” controls allow you to blend the all-analog input signal with the all-digital affected signal, making the Arpanoid useful for anything from subtle ambient tone clusters to a bombastic polyphonic flourish, and the ability to use the Arpanoid fully wet makes it great for use in the studio!
 Patch it on inserts!
 Try it on vocals!
 Synths!
 Drum machines!
 Use it on sends!
 Go nuts, (lady)dude.

 We suggest treating the Arpanoid like a new instrument and taking some time to get to know and love it.
 Once you understand how the Arpanoid will work for you, you and your device will live a long, fulfilling, happy life of mutual musical enjoyment.

 The Arpanoid is true-bypass, and built one-at-a-time by a bunch of glowing orbs in the parallel universe of Akron, Ohio, USA.

 Wet: Level control for the effect signal.
 Unity is around noon.

 Dry: Level control for the dry signal.
 Unity is around noon.

 Rate: Adjusts the speed of the sequence.

-Step: Selects how many notes there are in the sequence which determines the overall feel and timing.
+Step: Selects how many notes there are in the sequence.

 Mode: 8 position selector switch to choose the octave and key: